Lasfit 3″ LED Pod Lights – Install & Review & Overview on 3rd Gen Tacoma

 First of all, I want to say that you can’t be impatient like I was with my install.
 I got ahead of myself because my Low Profile Cali-Raised Ditch Light Brackets showed up before my lights did.
 So, what did I do?
 I went ahead and installed them.
 Big mistake.
 It is MUCH easier to install the provided light bracket to the ditch light bracket before installing them on the truck.

-The biggest reason for putting the entire assembly together beforehand is because once you have the ditch light brackets on the truck, it is extremely difficult to install the hardware that attaches the two brackets.
-There are multiple washers and nuts to deal with, and you will have a much easier time putting them together when off the truck than you would if you install the ditch light brackets first.
-That’s how I would do it if I was doing it again, so maybe that will save you a headache.
-Another option is just to put the bolt on upside down so you can install the nut and washers without the worry of them falling and getting lost.
+The biggest reason for putting the entire assembly together beforehand is that once you have the brackets on the truck, it is extremely difficult to install the hardware that attaches the two brackets.
+There are multiple washers and nuts to deal with, and you will have a much easier time putting them together when off the truck than you would if you installed the brackets first.

 Because the wiring harness is so long, I decided to start on the passenger side.
 Once the passenger side light is plugged in, you can run the wires just under the plastic hood shroud along with the factory wiring that’s already in place.

-So, now that you have the lights plugged up, run the connector through the firewall so you can plug in the provided switch to turn the lights off and on.
+Now that you have the lights wired, run the connector through the firewall so you can plug in the provided switch.
 There is a rubber grommet in the firewall (where the bundle of wires is) that connects to the fuse box.

 Step 5.
 Test Lights